f0rk/spindrift/README.md

 - actually deploy anything to lambda

-If you're looking for a more out-of-the-box there's-only-this-one-way-to-do-it approach, `zappa` will be your cup of tea.
+If you're looking for a more out-of-the-box there's-only-this-one-way-to-do-it approach, `[zappa](https://github.com/Miserlou/Zappa)` will be your cup of tea.
 It's a fantastic library that can definitely get you up and running, albeit in the `zappa` way.
 If you're looking for a more modular solution, `spindrift` is your drink of choice.

 Usage
 =====

-`spindrift`'s configuration files are simple .yaml affairs:
+`spindrift`'s configuration files are simple yaml affairs:
 ```!bash
-~$ cat spindrift.yaml
+~$ cat settings.spindrift
 package:
   type: flask
   name: yourwebapp